Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to begin speaking, often used to encourage someone to ask questions.
-The phrase uses "fire" figuratively to imply rapid action or energy, not literal shooting.
+The idiom uses "fire" figuratively to imply rapid action or energy, not literal shooting.

 Origin: